ralph-groupscholar/ralph-experiment/ralph-progress.md

 # Ralph Progress

 ## 2026-02-07
+- Adds a compare command to show deltas between snapshots, including new agents and status changes.
+- Documents the compare command in the README.

+## 2026-02-07
+- Adds a find command to locate agents by keyword across task, id, or workspace fields.
+- Documents the new find command in the README.

+## 2026-02-07
 - Adds a timeline command to list agents chronologically with durations and filters.
 - Documents the timeline command in the README.